 – that the Word is above the other means of grace and crucial for their proper use;

-– that the means of grace retains their power, even if they were administered by the wicked;
+– that the means of grace retain their power, even if they were administered by the wicked;

 – that spiritual blessings of the means of grace can only be received in faith;

 Christ has not promised to meet us for salvation and the bliss of eternal life elsewhere.
-The Holy Spirit does not work faith other than through the gospel.
+The Holy Spirit does not work faith other than through the Gospel.
 Spirit and grace are never separated.
-Every Christian, who wants to meet Christ and have the gift of the Spirit, i therefore reconized by his or her sekking and grasping this through the means of grace.
+Every Christian who wants to meet Christ and have the gift of the Spirit, is therefore recognised by his or her seeking and grasping this through the means of grace.

-The Word, as the gospel, in all its forms, written, read, preached, or pondered in the heart, is the primary means of grace.
-The Word is above the sacraments in the sense that the latter is instituted and have all their effects in the power of the Word.
+The Word, as the Gospel, in all its forms, written, read, preached, or pondered in the heart, is the primary means of grace.
+The Word is above the sacraments in the sense that the latter are instituted and have all their effects in the power of the Word.
 “When word comes to the element, it becomes a sacrament”, said the church father Augustine.
-He also called a sacrament a verbum visibile, a visible word (Apology, Trigl. p.
+He also called a sacrament a verbum visibile, a visible word (Ap XIII, Trigl. p.
 309).

-It is important to hold fast to the truth that the means of grace always have the divine power of the Word itself, when administered according to Christ's institution.
+It is important to hold fast to the truth that the means of grace always have the divine power of the Word itself when administered according to Christ's institution.
 They are not dependent on the minister's personal piety.
 During the 4th century the Church and Augustine fought a hard battle against the Donatists (named after the aberrant bishop Donatus), who argued that the sacraments were invalid and of no effect in the hands of clergymen who did not believe in their heart and have the Holy Spirit.
-It is a dangerous idea that makes the gospel uncertain.
+It is a dangerous idea that makes the Gospel uncertain.
 For who can know if the priest really, deep down, is a believer?
-Our personal faith never give the gospel or grace its power.
+Our personal faith never gives the Gospel or grace its power.

-When it comes to receiving some of the spiritual blessings of the means of grace, however, personal belief is crucial.
+When it comes to receiving a part of the spiritual blessings of the means of grace, however, personal belief is crucial.
 According to Scripture, no one will be saved but through the heart's faith in the gospel.
 The forgiveness of sins is to be believed, and God makes no exception to that rule in any single means of grace.
 The old Roman Catholic view that the sacraments work automatically - just by the performance of the external action (ex opere operato)- giving grace, even if there is no faith, is profoundly unbiblical.

 The Church lives by the means of grace.
 Without them there is no faith, no Christians and no church.
-The means of grace give us a vivid and strong confidence that we belong to God and gives us joy and strength for a new life.
-If the means of grace are distorted and changed in violation of God's ordinance, so also the Gospel is obscured and perverted, and justification by grace alone is replaced by various forms of deed righteousness.
+The means of grace give us a vivid and strong confidence that we belong to God and give us joy and strength for a new life.
+If the means of grace are distorted and changed in violation of God's ordinance, so also is the Gospel obscured and perverted, and justification by grace alone is replaced by various forms of works righteousness.
 The means of grace should never be degraded to be about what we do for God.
-They deal exclusively with what God is doing for us and gives us through Christ.
+They deal exclusively with what God is doing for us and what He gives us through Christ.